 Is VSC part of the Canadian government?

-No. VSC is a private corporation owned and based in Canada providing service to citizens and legal residents of Canada under Canadian law.
+No. VSC is a private corporation owned and based in Canada providing advice to citizens of Canada under Canadian law.
 VSC is a federally-incorporated and federally-registered corporation with head offices in Ottawa, Ontario, Canada.

 How fast can I get my visa?